Kingxukai/linux/Documentation/input/ff.rst

     - Status feedback is only supported by iforce driver.
-If you have a really good reason to use this, please contact linux-joystick@atrey.karlin.mff.cuni.cz or anssi.hannula@gmail.com so that support for it can be added to the rest of the drivers.
+If you have a really good reason to use this, please contact linux-joystick@atrey.karlin.mff.cuni.cz or anssi.hannula@gmail.com so that support for it can be added to the woke rest of the woke drivers.